You might have noticed that a lot of websites are throwing up annoying notices about browser cookies.

 In The End, Here’s The Summary…

-If you and your website are based in the EU, it's a good idea to install a free plugin for WordPress and start displaying cookie consent notices (if you're not already).
+If you and your website are based in the EU, it’s a good idea to install a free plugin for Wordpress and start displaying cookie consent notices.

-That doesn't mean, however, that you might not choose to show cookie notices anyway just for the sake of being upfront and honest with your visitors.
+That doesn’t mean, however, that you might not choose to do so anyway just for the sake of being upfront and honest with your visitors.

 In the end, there is a growing hoopla over user privacy on the Internet.
 And rightly so, I might add.
 And there’s nothing wrong with respecting that even if not legally required.
 It goes to the values you portray as a site owner and business.

 It is a fine line, though, before you make the user experience suffer.
 So, something to keep in mind if you’re not based in the EU.